-Sutton Foster On Stage - Theater Credits, Bio and Tickets
+Sutton Foster On Stage - Theatre Credits, Bio and Tickets

 Sutton Lenore Foster was born on March 18, 1975 in Statesboro, Georgia.
-She is a two-time Tony Award-winning Broadway superstar, also known for her television role as Liza Miller on TV Land’s “Younger.”
+She is a two-time Tony Award-winning Broadway actor, also known for her television role as Liza Miller on TV Land’s Younger.

 Foster’s Off-Broadway credits include the 2010 Second Stage Theater production of Trust and a Lucille Lortel and Drama Desk Award-nominated performance as Charity Hope Valentine in The New Group’s 2016 revival of Sweet Charity.
-She has also performed in a plethora of benefit concert productions on the Great White Way as well as Encores! productions at New York City Center and she also starred as The Baker’s Wife in Into the Woods at The Hollywood Bowl in 2019.
+She has also performed in a plethora of benefit concert productions on Broadway as well as Encores! productions at New York City Center.
+She also starred as The Baker’s Wife in Into the Woods at The Hollywood Bowl in 2019.